... water and just water...

 Filtration: Filtration techniques are used to physically remove microorganisms from the water.
 Filters can be mechanical (e.g. sieves) or chemical (e.g. activated carbon).

-Disinfection: In plumbing systems, disinfection is often carried out by adding chemical disinfectants like chlorine or ultraviolet light to kill pathogenic bacteria and microorganisms.
+Disinfection: In water systems, disinfection is often performed by adding chemical disinfectants such as chlorine or ultraviolet light to kill pathogenic bacteria and microorganisms.

-Natural processes: Microorganisms present in natural bodies of water also participate in the decomposition of organic matter and the maintenance of ecosystems.
+Natural processes: Microorganisms present in natural water bodies also participate in the decomposition of organic matter and the maintenance of ecosystems.

-The control and monitoring of microorganisms and bacteria in water is essential to ensure the safety of drinking water and to preserve the natural balance of aquatic ecosystems.
+Control and monitoring of microorganisms and bacteria in water is of crucial importance to ensure the safety of drinking water and preserve the natural balance of aquatic ecosystems.

 For more information or a direct offer, please contact us: